 If you need help finding the best school for a child with MLD, our SEN consultants can help.

-A good school will provide your child with an IEP (individual education plan) which details the child’s needs and targets.
+A good school will provide your child with an EHCP or learning plan which details the child’s needs and targets.
 Targets set should be closely monitored and regularly reviewed, usually at least every half term.

-If your child needs a lot of individual attention, or support to remain on task, the school will need to provide (and your local authority will have to agree to fund) a learning support assistant (LSA) for him or her.
+If your child needs a lot of individual attention, or has difficulty with independent learning, the school will need to provide (and your local authority will have to agree to fund) a learning support assistant (LSA) for him or her.
 The LSA should be guided and supported by the SENCo.

 Good practice in school for children with MLD includes: